 2.3.1.
 Direct confrontation tests

 Two explants of 8 mm diameter from the cultures of the two fungi were placed in Petri dishes containing 15 ml of PDA.
 Both pathogen and antagonists were grown on sterilized PDA plates separately for 5 days.
-Mycelial disk of 5 mm in diameter of antagonist was excised from the edge of an actively growing 5 old culture plate and inoculated opposite to the pathogenic fungi in the same plate 1cm away from the edge inoculated similarly.
+Mycelial disk of 5 mm in diameter of antagonist was excised from the edge of an actively growing 5 days old culture plate and inoculated opposite to the pathogenic fungi in the same plate 1cm away from the edge inoculated similarly.
 In the control plates, PDA plugs were used against the pathogen instead of the antagonist.
 Three repetitions were selected for each test.
 The dishes were incubated at 28 °C for 6 days.

 2.3.2.
 Indirect confrontation tests